coffee2code/post-index-helpers/readme.txt

 == Installation ==

 1. Install via the built-in WordPress plugin installer.
-Or download and unzip `qpost-index-helpers.zip` inside the plugins directory for your site (typically `wp-content/plugins/`)
+Or download and unzip `post-index-helpers.zip` inside the plugins directory for your site (typically `wp-content/plugins/`)
 1. Activate the plugin through the 'Plugins' admin menu in WordPress
 1. Use one or more of the provided template tags in theme template file(s) as desired